lgatto/lgatto.github.io/_drafts/2017-09-24-EPFL-open-science.md

 Here are the reasons why the *SpatialMap* project is an open project:

-1. The *SpatialMap* project in itself is about opening up and sharing data by facilitating data sharing and providing tools to further readers comprehension of the data.
-One aim would be to allow users to use it to upload and share their data privately in a first instance (few researchers share their data before publication), then make the data available to reviewer, and finally, once reviewed, make it public at the push of a button.
+1. The *SpatialMap* project in itself is about opening up spatial proteomics data by facilitating data sharing and providing tools to further readers comprehension of the data.
+One aim is to allow users to use the *SpatialMap* web portal to upload, share, explore and discuss their data privately with collaborators in a first instance (few researchers share their data before publication), then make the data available to reviewer, and finally, once reviewed, make it public at the push of a button.
 The incentive for